-The Civil and Administrative Tribunal Act 2013 (NSW) ("main Act") was passed by the NSW Parliament and assented to and commenced on 4 March 2013.
-The practical effect of this Act is that it provides for the State's first true Super Tribunal, in the form of the Civil and Administrative Tribunal of New South Wales (also officially known as NCAT).
-NCAT commenced operation on the "establishment day" defined by section 7(2), to be 1 January 2014.
+The Civil and Administrative Tribunal Act 2013 (NSW) ("NCAT Act") was passed by the NSW Parliament and assented to and commenced on 4 March 2013.
+The practical effect of this Act is that it provided for the State's first true Super Tribunal, in the form of the Civil and Administrative Tribunal of New South Wales (also officially known as NCAT).
+NCAT commenced operation on the "establishment day" which was 1 January 2014.

-Cognate Acts introduced months later include the Civil and Administrative TribunalAmendment Act 2013 (NSW) (Act No 94 of 2013) which was assented to on 20 November 2013.
-Schedule 1, which commenced on that day, extensively amended the Civil andAdministrative Tribunal Act 2013 (NSW).
-The main Act is fully operative and the consolidated version is published by Parliamentary Counsel at www.legislation.nsw.gov.au.
+Cognate Acts introduced months later include the Civil and Administrative Tribunal Amendment Act 2013 (NSW) (Act No 94 of 2013) which was assented to on 20 November 2013.
+Schedule 1, which commenced on that day, extensively amended the Civil and Administrative Tribunal Act 2013 (NSW).
+The NCAT Act is fully operative and the consolidated version is published by Parliamentary Counsel at www.legislation.nsw.gov.au.

-Schedule 2 of the main Act, which began operation on 1 January 2014, extensively amended the "Administrative Decisions Tribunal Act 1997" and renamed it the "Administrative Decisions Review Act 1997" ("Review Act").
+Schedule 2 of the NCAT Act, which began operation on 1 January 2014, extensively amended the "Administrative Decisions Tribunal Act 1997" and renamed it the "Administrative Decisions Review Act 1997" ("Review Act").
 It conferred on NCAT exclusive jurisdiction for the review of "administratively reviewable decisions" (formerly known as, "reviewable decisions").